 Natalia

-The rash is accompanied by several childhood infections - scarlet fever, measles, rubella, chickenpox ...
-In addition, the rash can be allergic.
-You cannot make a diagnosis in absentia.
+The rash is accompanied by several childhood infections - scarlet fever, measles, rubella, chickenpox...
+In addition, the rash can also be allergic.
+You can't make a diagnosis in absentia.
 There may be a paramedic in the village.
-What if no one is there?
-Look at the state - knock down the high temperature (with medicines that are at hand or with vodka-vinegar rubdowns), treat coughs with home remedies, but if the temperature lasts for several days, you still cannot do without a doctor.
+What to do if there is no one?
+Look at the condition - bring down the high temperature (with medicines that you have on hand or vodka-vinegar rubdowns), treat the cough with home remedies, but if the temperature persists for several days, you still cannot do without a doctor.

 Scarlet fever or measles.
 Call a doctor.
 And as quickly as possible.